YonasTekle/rock-paper-scissors-game/README.md

 - I tested to play this game in two browsers: Chrome and Firefox.
 - I tested if the website was responsive in Chrome and Firefox.
-- I confirmed that the
+- I tested this game by running it through Lighthouse in devtools.

 ![Testing](assets/img/Lighthouse.PNG)